This post was updated May 29, 2019 to reflect the most recent software versions.

 Tableau leads the business intelligence (BI) software pack with its well-designed interface and fast reports.
-They also provide online and in-person platform education from Blue Ash, Ohio, to Dubai.
+They also provide online and in-person platform education in cities around the world from Atlanta to Tokyo.

 But Tableau may not work for every company.
-It costs a lot to implement and maintain, and you do need to know (or have someone on hand who knows) how to run SQL queries for customized workflows.
+It’s expensive to implement and maintain, and you do need to know (or have someone on hand who knows) how to run SQL queries for customized workflows.
 There are plenty of BI tools on the market that require minimal or no IT oversight to run.